ethanwood17/nfjs-2019-notes/README.md

 To set up Graal, just make sure your `$JAVAHOME` variable is set then download and install the `tar.gz` file.

-Graal can convert executable packages or files in other langauges (like JARs) into native-executables.
+Graal can convert executable packages or files in other langauges (like JARs) into native images.

 ```bash
 clang -c -O1 -emit-llvm hello.c
 ```
 The command above emits a file called `hello.bc`, which can be run with `lli hello.bc`

-The only advantage of GraalVM over other Java VMs (past JDK8) is the ability to produce the native executable.
+The only advantage of GraalVM over other Java VMs (past JDK8) is the ability to produce the native image.

 The real performance boost speedwise that Graal brings is replacing the JVM C2 JIT compiler written in C++ with a Java implementation, due to changes made in JDK 9 that allow swapping those out (JVMCI).